Fingerprints to Tell Life Purpose

 The highest-ranking fingerprint

 The whorl ranks the highest in the fingerprint patterns.
 It is because it’s the most condensed pattern, it shows aptitude or growth in an area.
-For instance, a whorl on the thumb would point to leadership.
+For instance, a whorl on the thumb could point to leadership.
 Someone with at least four whorl fingerprints has exceptional skills or possess a dedication to a specific cause.
-The arch is the pattern which shows an area of weakness or immaturity since it has the least amount of intensity.
+The arch and the loop is the pattern that can show an area of the life purpose since it has the least amount of intensity.

 Your life purpose includes a stage of development commonly referred to as ‘schools.’
 (See Richard Unger).
 The reason for this is that we are all at a particular period in our lives and while we go through life’s lessons, we are developing our purpose.